$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Look for mold or debris in ducts

-• Recharge refrigerant and check for leaks
+• Recharge the refrigerant and check for leaks

 • Look for leaks in the HVAC cabinet